zbalkan/zbalkan.github.io/_posts/2026-04-28-ai-talent-crisis.md

 ### Shifting the Burden

-The **Shifting the Burden** archetype appears when organizations rely on symptomatic fixes instead of addressing structural causes.
+The **Shifting the Burden** archetype appears when organisations rely on symptomatic fixes instead of addressing structural causes.

 Many firms struggle with junior productivity not because juniors are inherently ineffective, but because their internal systems for developing them are weak.
 Poor onboarding, inconsistent mentorship, inadequate documentation, and weak engineering discipline all make capability development harder than it needs to be.

 AI is not the problem here.
-The issue arises when organizations use AI as a substitute for building the human systems required to develop capability.
+The issue arises when organisations use AI as a substitute for building the human systems required to develop capability.

 ```mermaid
 flowchart LR